joshtyf/inky/README.md

 ## Progress

+### 25/04/2025

+Major refactoring day.
+Moved the core editor code into a `core` package and kept the UI or view in a separate `output` package.
+The bridge between the two would be the `EditorState` struct that contains the necessary information/functions to update the view.

+Now, my output has simple cursor highlight and will be redrawn on editor updates.

+I would like to improve the view by adding a status bar next.

 ### 22/04/2025

 So many changes since the last update.
 It all started out with simply hiding the terminal cursor.
 But I encountered a problem with my cursor not showing after the entire program exits.
 Turns out, my deferred function to show the cursor was not being called.